MIKE HIRSCHBACH - ARTISTIC DIRECTOR & HEAD OF JUGGLING/CIRCUS

 Cait Anthony is a 7th generation lepidopterist, well known for her yodelling and rock-paper-scissors expertise.
 She assisted Lord Carnarvon excavate the tomb of King Tut in 1922, but was bitten by a rabid dromedary and subsequently turned into a semi-permeable gaseous solid.
 Resuscitated in the following decade by a team of histrionic surgeons, she currently wanders the halls of Halifax Circus, a mysterious tentacled presence who cannot abide dust motes.
 She also does aerials.
 (Does anyone read these bios?
 Let us know)

-Kyle Scott has a theatre degree from Acadia University and is a founding member of Incendia Motus – the premiere fire-troupe in Atlantic Canada.
-He currently teaches our Hand Balancing class and regularly instructs in our Circus Circle programs in the Barrington Street and Preston locations, and also runs our fire safety workshops.
-Kyle tours his fire show every summer to Festivals across Canada and the US, from the Masters of Fire competition in Montreal to Burning Man in Nevada.
+Kyle Scott has a theatre degree and a degree in kinesilogy from Acadia University.
+He has 20 years of experience in national level sports; he was on the NS wrestling team for the Canada Games and the NS National team for rugby.
+Kyle is a founding member of Incendia Motus – the premiere fire-troupe in Atlantic Canada, and regularly instructs in our social outreach Circus Circle programs.
+He also runs our fire safety workshops, and tours his fire show every summer to Festivals across Canada and the US, from the Masters of Fire competition in Montreal to Burning Man in Nevada.

 Christine Konrad - Cyr Wheel